 Seaton returned the favor in the third period, but that wasn't good enough.
 Goldenstein wrestled well from on bottom by not allowing Seaton to turn him the entire period, which sealed the win.

 “Keeping hands away and not doing anything stupid,” Goldenstein said were keys to fending off Seaton.

 There might’ve been a small opening or two that Goldenstein usually pounces on to score more points, but he made smart decisions not to give Seaton any openings to score points of his own.

 “I think he had the monkey on his back just to get his first title,” Terry said. “...He did what he needed to do to win.”

 Goldenstein became Augusta's first wrestling state champion since Nick Collins beat Andale's Levi Eck 3-2 in the 145-pound championship two seasons ago in 2011, Collins’ senior year.

-Page 2 of 3 - Since joining the Orioles, his teammates have called him Goldie.
+Since joining the Orioles, his teammates have called him Goldie.
 On Saturday, he was golden.
 And now he can be called a state champion.